divaprotocol/oracles/docs/Tellor.md

 # Tellor adapter contract

-The Tellor adapter contract serves as a bridge that retrieves values reported to the Tellor contract and forwards them to the DIVA Protocol for settlement.
-In this section, we will provide an overview how the Tellor adapter works and how it can be used for outcome reporting in DIVA Protocol.
+The [Tellor adapter contract][tellor-adapter-contract] serves as a bridge that retrieves values reported to the Tellor contract and forwards them to the DIVA Protocol for settlement.
+In this section, we will provide an overview how the Tellor adapter can be used for outcome reporting in DIVA Protocol.

 ## How to use the Tellor adapter

-To use the Tellor adapter for outcome reporting in DIVA Protocol, simply assign its [contract address](#contract-addresses) as the data provider when creating a pool.
+Using the Tellor adapter for outcome reporting in DIVA Protocol is as simple as assigning its [contract address](#contract-addresses) as the data provider when creating a pool.
 The process of reporting outcomes for pools that use the Tellor adapter as the data provider consists of the following four elements:
 1. **Monitoring:** To identify expired pools that require reporting, Tellor reporters monitor the [DIVA subgraph](#contract-addresses) or use DIVA Protocol's [`getPoolParamters`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) function.

 1. **Reporting to Tellor contract:** When a pool expires, reporters submit their values to the Tellor contract during the applicable submission period, which lasts between 3 and 15 days.
 It's important to note that the effective submission period is shorter by the 12-hour dispute period.
 This means that any submissions made within the last 12 hours of the submission period will not be accepted due to the dispute delay that has to be respected.

-1. **Disputes:** Tellor reporters monitor the submissions to the Tellor contract and dispute any incorrect reportings.
+1. **Disputes:** Tellor reporters monitor the submissions to the Tellor contract and dispute any incorrect submissions.

-1. **Reporting to DIVA contract:** The first value that is submitted to the Tellor Protocol that remains undisputed for over 12h will be considered the final value.
-By calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function on the Tellor adapter contract, this value is then submitted to DIVA Protocol which is used to determine the payouts for the pool participants.
-With that, the value is confirmed and no further submissions to DIVA Protocol are permitted thereafter.
-Note that submissions to the Tellor contract made before pool expiration or for already confirmed pools will not be ignored.
+1. **Reporting to DIVA contract:** The first value that is submitted to the Tellor Protocol and remains undisputed for over 12h will be considered the final value.
+By calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function on the Tellor adapter contract, this value is then passed on to DIVA Protocol which is used to determine the payouts for the pool.
+With that, the value is confirmed and no further submissions to DIVA Protocol are possible thereafter.
+Note that submissions to the Tellor contract made before pool expiration or for already confirmed pools will be ignored.

 Refer to the [reporting software](#reporting-software) section to learn more about software that automates the described reporting process.